2nd West Virginia Cavalry Regiment: Battle of Appomattox Station

 On April 8, Lee's Army of Northern Virginia continued to flee westward.
 Two Union army corps were following.
 Additional Union troops, including cavalry led by General Sheridan, were further west.
 Sheridan hoped to block Lee's retreat.
 His advance force was Custer's 3rd Division.
-The advance portion of Lee's army consisted of artillerymen led by General R. Lindsey Walker, and they passed through the small community of Appomattox Court House toward their destination—Appomattox Station.
+The advance portion of Lee's army consisted of artillerymen led by General R. Lindsey Walker.
+They passed through the small community of Appomattox Court House toward their destination—Appomattox Station.
 Walker's artillery force led a wagon train with luggage and ambulances.
-Three trains, sent from Lynchburg, were waiting at Appomattox Station with supplies.
-They were guarded by a small cavalry brigade.
+Three trains, sent from Lynchburg, were waiting at Appomattox Station with supplies, guarded by a small cavalry brigade.

-Custer learned that the Confederate supply trains were waiting at Appomattox Station.
-He sent the 2nd New York Cavalry forward, and the supply trains were captured.
+Custer learned of the Confederate supply trains and sent the 2nd New York Cavalry forward, capturing them.
 A few pieces of track were removed to prevent the trains from going back to Lynchburg.
 Walker was surprised to see Union troops waiting at the station, and set up his artillery.
 He was forced to form a battle line in a wooded area—not an ideal situation for his weaponry.
 He was able to repel Custer's 1st Brigade.

 Custer used his 2nd and 3rd (Capehart's) brigades for two more ineffective attacks.
 Finally, Custer made a rare night attack using his entire division.
 Strong moonlight reduced the risk of getting lost or misidentifying friendly and enemy soldiers.
-The night attack was successful, and Custer's division captured 24 to 30 artillery pieces.
-About 1,000 Confederates were taken prisoner, and 150 to 200 wagons were captured.
+The night attack was successful: Custer's division captured 24 to 30 artillery pieces, about 1,000 Confederates were taken prisoner, and 150 to 200 wagons were captured.